 There are many challenges associated with reaching key stakeholders, particularly during the holiday season.
 Competing distractions come in the form of holiday parties, year-end deadlines, last minute shopping, and that seemingly endless stack of holiday cards to sign.
 Many online marketers wonder if there’s even any point in sending out an email blast at all this time of year, because who’s listening anyway?
 Here’s a little secret – email marketing doesn’t have to be ineffective, at any time of year.

 Catchy subject lines can draw people in and keep them clicking, even if they are about to scoot out the door to enjoy some egg nog.
-Here are four tips for holiday email subject lines to bring you into 2017 and beyond!
+Here are four tips for holiday email subject lines for better open rates:

 We all love success stories, particularly during the holiday season, as we’re all poised to make ourselves better for a new year.
 Share the stories of your volunteers, members, and organization’s achievements in a year end email.
 Consider making the subject of the communication a VIP in your organization’s community who’s accomplished something spectacular.
 This is sure to get people clicking out of curiosity.
 If you’re getting close to making a fundraising or campaign target, highlight this in your subject line and blow those numbers out of the water!
 Invested members will click, and help, because it is that time of year and they care.

 Some of our favourite emotion driven, heart tugging headings include: